Businesses Franchises Brokers

 Highlights of Retail Businesses Sold on BizBuySell

-Retail businesses listed and sold on BizBuySell include a wide variety of shops and stores, from grocery, liquor, and convenience stores to bike, flower, and smoke shops.
+Retail businesses listed and sold on BizBuySell include a wide variety of shops and stores, from grocery, liquor, and convenience stores to bike, pet supply, clothing, flower, and smoke shops.
 These businesses are nearly all independent, locally owned and operated, though franchised retail businesses may also be listed and included in this data.

 Median Sale Price Median Asking Price

-$295,000 $300,000
+$295,000 $305,000

 Average Sale/Ask Ratio Median Days on Market

-0.95 176
+0.95 165

 Median Revenue Median Owner Earnings